econnet/econ/do.rst

 Advances are

-- loans of the `LE`_ to the owners
+- loans of the `LE`_ to the contributor
-- are balanced with profit at the end of the period or forwarded to the next period
+- are payed back using profit at the end of the period or forwarded to the next period
 - not reward for work (not wages)

+Advances must be payed back to the `LE`_, if a contributor stops contributing before the product is finished, i.e. ready for the market.

-If the `LE`_ gets bankrupt, then profit advances are lost.
+If the `LE`_ gets bankrupt, then profit advances might be unrecoverable.

-The risk is taken by creditors if financed by bonds.
+The risk is

+- taken by creditors if financed by bonds.
-The risk is considered via the interest rate on the bonds.
+- considered via the interest rate on the bonds.

-The amount of profit advances is based on previous profits, or if the money is available, based on expected profit.
+The amount of profit advances is based on

+- previous profits or
+- expected profit, if the money is available

-Advances are a compromise of the owners between
+Advances are a compromise for

-- risk of third party take-over of developers
+- risk of third party take-over of contributors
 - risk of diminished or no advances
 - risk of abandonment of a potentially profitable product